Fiserv/Commerce-Hub/docs/Guides-Info/Getting-Started-General.md

 > ### Instant Access
 >
-> You won't need to apply for an account and you'll have instant access to our sanbox APIs.
-If you'd like something more then get in contact with us via the contact form and we will get in touch!
+> After registration the developer will have an instant access to the Commerce Hub APIs.

 ### 2. Generate an API key